Subscribe to Body Moments Newsletter and get a FREE e-book!

 Or create your own positive affirmations that speak to you as your intuition guides you.

-Foam Roller Exercises for Your Adductor Muscles
+Foam Roller Exercises for the Adductor Muscles

 • Place the foam roller parallel to the length of your body on the right side.